IFRCGo/cbs/Meetings/20181017 - Core Team sync.md

 ## Updates

-* Core team members haven't worked on CBS since the codeathon 3.0
 * Alex, Hodo, Tine, Rebecca, Anine, and Rebecca met at the Red Cross office and made significant progress on updating the design using a tool called UXPin.
 UXPin is recommdned by Alex and Hodo and it will be a standard CBS UX/UI design tool.
 It costs us $35/user/month, so, we will purchase a license for 5 users ($175/month).
 * Alex will present and share the finalized design on the next sync (31.
 Oct 2018)
 * Alex and Samson will be presenting CBS platform to Telenor developers.
 Alex secured a 45 minutes slot.
 Hoping to recruit more volunteers.